Gixx/worstpractice.github.io/src/_posts/2020-05-12-diy-dependency-injection-container-2.md

 ##### INDEXES!

 What's more: **associative indexes**.
-And since class names are more-or-less self descriptive parameter values, I would say, let's use an explicit string index (key) for the scalar parameters only.
+And since class names are more-or-less self-descriptive parameter values, I would say, let's use an explicit string index (key) for the scalar parameters only.
 So our previous config will look like this: